FusionAuth/fusionauth-site/site/_posts/2020-05-20-building-protected-api-with-rails-and-jwt.md

 end
 ```

 We look for the JWT in the `AUTHORIZATION` HTTP header.
+Rails exposes it via the `HTTP_AUTHORIZATION` key in the `headers` hash of the request.
 If it doesn't exist, we deny access.
 If it does, we try to decode it.
 If it decodes without raising an exception, it is a valid JWT.

 ## Verify claims